TomasBoda/agent-lang/thesis.md

 ```

 #### 5.1.5 Interpreter
-The interpreter module is a place where all of the above modules are used from and controlled.
+The interpreter module is a place where all of the above modules are used from and controlled by.
 The main responsibility of the interpreter module is to provide a public API for developers to integrate and use the interpreter in external projects.
 The input to the interpreter module is a plain string representing the source code of an AgentLang's simulation and the output is the simulation's output itself, returned by the runtime module.
 For controlling the simulation's runtime, the interpreter module uses the `rxjs` library for of its extensive functionality with observables and subscriptions.

 The structure of the interpreter module looks as below:
 ```ts